kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

           // If it is, we convert it to a 3-node by inserting the middle value into the parent, and passing it its new third child. parent->convertTo3Node(node4.keys_values[1].key, node4.keys_values[1].value, std::move(larger_2node));
       }

-3.)
-Finally, if the parent is a 3-node, we recurse....
+3. if the parent is a 3-node, we recurse....

 .. code-block:: cpp